-- February 19 – Submission of Proposals
+- February 10 – Submission of two-page proposals (submit here)

 - Designs of Solutions for Advanced Health Systems

 Questions?
 Please email [email protected], [email protected], or [email protected].

 - Project must be focused on a healthcare application

 - Innovations for both high-resource settings and global health applications are eligible

 - Device, hardware, and digital solutions are eligible

 - Project must have been started after January 1st, 2019